BaiyangZhang/BaiyangZhang.github.io/_posts/2025-02-09-Introduction-to-Resurgence-Lecture-1.md

 -   WKB approximation in quantum mechanics
 -   **Perturbative expansions in quantum field theory (QFT)**

-The most surprising result, at least for me, of resurgence theory in QFT is that one can uncover the non-perturbative results from perturbative expansion alone!
-Typically, calculating non-perturbative results requires every possible resource—like the topology of the vacuum manifold—anything but perturbative methods.
-However, resurgence theory enables us to derive non-perturbative results, such as instanton contributions, through the analytical continuation of perturbative data!
-In one sense, it feels like black magic; yet, perhaps I shouldn’t be so surprised, for if we fully understand the perturbative expansions to all orders, we essentially grasp everything about the equation of motion, which inherently includes all non-perturbative information.
-In theory, then, perturbative expansions should be capable of yielding non-perturbative insights.
+One of the most astonishing achievements of resurgence theory in QFT is that one can uncover the non-perturbative results from perturbative expansion alone!
+Typically, calculating non-perturbative results requires every possible resource you can have, such as the topology of the vacuum manifold, some real special cancellation, but perturbative calculation is much more straightforward, how can it contain the information that was so hardly revealed by all kinds of non-perturbative techniques?
+Nevertheless, resurgence theory enables us to derive non-perturbative results, such as instanton contribution, through the analytical continuation of perturbative data!
+On the one hand, it feels like black magic; on the other hand, perhaps I shouldn’t be so surprised, since if we could obtain the full perturbative expansions to all orders, we can essentially reproduce the equation of motion, the Lagrangian, which inherently includes all non-perturbative information.
+At least in theory then, perturbative expansions should be capable of yielding non-perturbative insights.
 However, this is only in theory.
-It's still utterly astonishing to witness it in practice.
+It's still utterly astonishing to witness it happening in front of your eyes in practice.
+Rainbow doesn't become less beautiful just because you've learnt the science behind it.

-Speaking of understanding the quantum field theory, it is impossible to make sense of perturbation theory **without** knowing at least some facets of the resurgence theory.
-After all, considering that if we include more and more perturbative terms in any perturbative power expansion, the power series eventually diverges, so what sense does it make to just consider the first few terms?
-Claiming they give the dominant results would be ridiculous.
-However the miraculous agreement between perturbative QED and experiments clearly suggests that perturbation expansion makes sense, it is by no chance a coincidence.
+Actually, I would argue that it is impossible to make sense of perturbation theory **without** knowing at least some facets of resurgence theory.
+We include more and more perturbative terms in any perturbative power expansion, the power series eventually diverges, so what sense does it make to just consider the first few terms?
+Claiming that the first few terms of a divergent series give the dominant results would be ridiculous.
+However the miraculous agreement between perturbative QED and experiments clearly suggests that perturbation expansion makes sense, it is by no chance an accident.
 The answer to this question lies in resurgence theory.

 - - -

-H. Poincare mentions the so-called "a kind of misunderstanding between geometers and astronomers about the meaning of the word convergence", He proposed a simple example: consider the following series
+H. Poincare mentioned "a kind of misunderstanding between geometers and astronomers about the meaning of the word convergence", he proposed a simple example: consider the following series

 $$
 \sum \frac{1000^{n}}{n!} \text{ and }\sum \frac{n!}{1000^{n}},